Painter and Draftsman

 ⸻

-Painting as a System of Investigation, Not Imitation
+Painting as a System of Investigation

 Pablov’s work does not aim to reproduce reality or adhere to an externally recognizable style.
 Each piece arises from what the form itself requires to manifest, meaning that formal decisions—line, color, composition—are consequences of the work’s internal dynamics, not of a predefined style.